-September 30, 2002 and 2001
+September 30, 2003 and 2002

-The attached report presents our opinion on whether the United States Mint's (U.S. Mint) Schedule of Custodial Gold and Silver Reserves (Custodial Schedule) is fairly presented as of September 30, 2002, and 2001.
+The attached report presents the results of our audits of the United States Mint's Schedule of Custodial Gold and Silver Reserves (Custodial Schedule) as of September 30, 2003 and 2002.
 The Custodial Schedule is the responsibility of the U.S. Mint.
-The attached report also presents the results of our consideration of internal control over financial reporting, and of our evaluation of the compliance with laws and regulations applicable to the U.S. Mint's custodial responsibilities for the Gold and Silver reserves.
-We conducted our audit in accordance with Government Auditing Standards, issued by the Comptroller General of the United States.
+We conducted our audits in accordance with Government Auditing Standards, issued by the Comptroller General of the United States.